KavitaGitCode/PreplaceJS/session2-task/notes.md

 # what is the use of anonymous functions?

 An anonymous function is a function that does not have any name associated with it.
-An anonymous function is not accessible after its initial creation, it can only be accessed by a variable it is stored in as a function as a value.
+An anonymous function is not accessible after its initial creation. it can only be accessed by a variable it is stored in as a function as a value.

 ## 1. we will store the anonymous function in a variable so that we can call it later if needed.